waxctech/waxctech.github.io/docs/src/DEV-Git.md

 - git folk is to create a copy of repo from one github account into your github account
 - clone is from your repo to local.

+# fetch vs pull
+- fetch: only check and retrieve meta data from remote (without code merged)
+- pull: copy change from remote (with code merged)
+- update: intellij feature which combines fetch + pull

 # github flow (deprecated by gitflow)
 - workflow: remote main > local feature > remote feature > remote main > local main
 - `git branch`: check the current branch